hacktivist123/content-plan-example/README.md

-## Title: Jamstack for Wordpress Developers
+## Content Plan Title: Jamstack for Wordpress Developers

 ## Description
 This is a 1-month content plan aimed at introducing wordpress developers that are curious about Jamstack and how they can get started with it.